 What is Superficial Siderosis?

-These toxic iron molecules are curbed by a protein called ferritin which together form a layer of hemosiderin around the brain, brainstem, spinal cord and optic nerves.
-Long-term exposure is toxic to the tissue underneath resulting in hearing loss, imbalance, dizziness, weakness, numbness and bowel/bladder dysfunction.
+Toxic free-iron molecules are curbed by a protein called ferritin, which forms into a layer of hemosiderin in various areas of the brain, brainstem, spinal cord, and cranial nerves.
+Long-term exposure is toxic to the tissue underneath, resulting in hearing loss, imbalance, dizziness, weakness, numbness, and bowel/bladder dysfunction.
 Although easily identified by magnetic resonance imaging (MRI), superficial siderosis is often confused for other progressive neurological conditions such as multiple sclerosis, Parkinson’s, or multiple system atrophy.